 But in the case of the nuns, just mentioned, we are decidedly of the opinion that no human spirits would have made them perform the antics they are reported to have done.
-They undoubtedly passed through the lower store of existence and were conthe lower stage of existence, and were con-trolled by the various climbing, jumping, running and crying animals that they rep-resented; for, even some of the orthodox concede that animals have souls, and exist after death.
-But these dancing devils have a very important mission to perform, as no other spirits can, or will, seize hold of an undeveloped medium, and make them susceptible to spirit influence of any kind, and, as we do not know to what extent this world is ruled or rained by spirits, out of the body, we will not condemn them as the worst set of spirits manifesting them-
+They undoubtedly passed through the lower stage of existence, and were controlled by the various climbing, jumping, running and crying animals that they represented; for, even some of the orthodox concede that animals have souls, and exist after death after death.

+But these dancing devils have a very important mission to perform, as no other spirits can, or will, seize hold of an undeveloped medium, and make them suscepti-ble to spirit influence of any kind, and, as we do not know to what extent this world is ruled or ruined by spirits, at of the body, we will not condemn them as the worst set of spirits manifesting them-selves.

-An English woman to whom a tract was handed by a street missionary the other day, sweetly replied:-" Thank you, I am already saved."
+An English woman to whom a tract was handed by a street missionary the other day, sweetly replied.
+Thank you, I am already saved."